-As the investment manager of the Fullerton Lux Sub-Funds, we seek to achieve the investment objective of LGAA and LAAA by leveraging on our expertise in bottom-up stock selection, which we believe provides the greatest opportunities for alpha generation.
-We adopt a bottom-up approach to portfolio construction.
-Our investment process centres on bottom-up fundamental research and we seek to populate our portfolio with the best bottom-up ideas we are able to identify.
+As the investment manager of the Fullerton Lux Sub-Funds, we seek to achieve the investment objective of LGAA and LAAA by mainly adding value through stock selection.
+We intend to adopt a bottom-up approach to portfolio construction.
+We may make indirect investments in equities via participatory notes for certain countries (including but not limited to China, India and Vietnam).

-We seek to achieve the investment objective of LABF by using a combination of top-down macro research for duration or interest rate management and sector allocation, as well as bottom-up analysis for credit selection and yield curve positioning.
-We believe that this top down-bottom up investment approach provides the best opportunities for achieving superior risk-adjusted returns over the long term.
+We seek to achieve the investment objective of LABF by using a combination of top-down macroeconomic research for effective duration or interest rate management, country and sector allocation, alongside bottom-up analysis for credit selection and yield curve positioning.
+Additionally, our approach incorporates currency flexibility to enhance the overall strategy, complementing both duration and credit management efforts.
+We believe that this combined top-down and bottom-up investment approach provides the best opportunities for achieving superior risk-adjusted returns over the long term.